unixorn/awesome-zsh-plugins/README.md

 - [clipboard](https://github.com/zpm-zsh/clipboard) - Adds a cross-platform helper function to access the system clipboard.
 Works on macOS, X11 (and Wayland) and Cygwin.
 - [cmaker](https://github.com/apalkk/Cmaker) - Makes using `cmake` easier.
 - [cmd-status](https://github.com/BlaineEXE/zsh-cmd-status) - Reports the status of commands including return code and duration.
+- [cmd-time](https://github.com/TomfromBerlin/zsh-cmd-time) - Collects the execution time of commands and exports the result to a variable that can be used elsewhere.
+It is similar to the built-in [REPORTTIME](http://zsh.sourceforge.net/Doc/Release/Parameters.html) function, but it is also slightly different.
+Unlike when you set `REPORTTIME`, it considers user and sytem time, not just CPU time.
 - [cmdtime](https://github.com/tom-auger/cmdtime) - Displays the duration of a command to the terminal forked from the [timer](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/timer) plugin.
 - [code-review](https://github.com/xorkevin/code-review-zsh) - Launches `git difftool` on `git merge-base target_branch base_branch` and `target_branch`.
 - [code-stats](https://gitlab.com/code-stats/code-stats-zsh) - Counts keypresses and logs stats to [Code::Stats](https://codestats.net/).